 It is the blueberry season and we must take advantage of it.
 I had some organic blueberries in the fridge I wasn’t sure how I wanted to use and asked for inspiration from the awesome Instagram community today and it seemed like a lot of people wanted something with lemon and blueberries.
 So I decided on making grain-free, (added) sugar-free, lectin-free muffins with lemon and blueberries.

 Dr. Gundry’s Lemon Poppy Coffee Cake for lectin-free muffins

 If you haven’t seen this yet, I made this cake a while ago and, without sharing the recipe – which you find in The Plant Paradox Cookbook – I outlined the few modifications I made and the observations after seeing some people failing at it.
 So check that post if you ever want to make the Lemon Poppy Coffee Cake – it is absolutely delicious.

-One step you want to be careful with with both the original cake and this muffins, is the measurement of the flours.
-Make sure you always measure almond and coconut flours packed, because they tend to be fluffy and if you don’t use enough your cake will be too moist to cook or raise properly.
+One step you want to be careful with both the original cake and these muffins is the measurement of the flours.
+Make sure you always measure almond and coconut flour packed because they tend to be fluffy and if you don’t use enough your cake will be too moist to cook or raise properly.

 I hope you like it.